xero/sofancy/README.md

 `npm i -g sofancy`

+### post install

+npm will prompt you to optionally install shell completions for bash and zsh (if those bin's exist). if they fail to install to their default global locations, it will prompt you for a custom path. alternatively, you can run `sudo npm i -g sofancy postinstall`

 ### notes

 on unix systems node "bins" are normally placed in `/usr/local/lib/node` or `/usr/local/lib/node_modules` unless your export a custom `NODE_PATH`. either way, make sure the appropriate directory is in your path.

 ## license